jystatistics/jystatistics.github.io/_pages/about.md

 ---
 permalink: /
-title: "My Awesome site: Welcome to Jongyun Jung's Website"
+title: "Welcome to Jongyun Jung Website"
 excerpt: "About me"
 author_profile: true
 redirect_from: